Tutorial

 Unicode is a character set that aims to define all characters and glyphs from all human languages, living and dead.
 With more and more software being required to support multiple languages, or even just any language, Unicode has been strongly gaining popularity in recent years.
 Using different character sets for different languages is simply too cumbersome for programmers and users.

 Unfortunately, Unicode brings its own requirements and pitfalls when it comes to regular expressions.
-Of the regex flavors discussed in this tutorial, Java, XML and the .NET framework use Unicode-based regex engines.
+Of the regex flavors discussed in this tutorial, Java, XML and .NET use Unicode-based regex engines.
 Perl supports Unicode starting with version 5.6.
 PCRE can optionally be compiled with Unicode support.
-Note that PCRE is far less flexible in what it allows for the \p tokens, despite its name "Perl-compatible".
+Note that PCRE is far less flexible in what it allows for the \p tokens, despite its name “Perl-compatible”.
 The PHP preg functions, which are based on PCRE, support Unicode when the /u option is appended to the regular expression.
+Ruby supports Unicode escapes and properties in regular expressions starting with version 1.9.
+XRegExp brings support for Unicode properties to JavaScript.

 RegexBuddy's regex engine is fully Unicode-based starting with version 2.0.0.
 RegexBuddy 1.x.x did not support Unicode at all.
 PowerGREP uses the same Unicode regex engine starting with version 3.0.0.
 Earlier versions would convert Unicode files to ANSI prior to grepping with an 8-bit (i.e. non-Unicode) regex engine.
 EditPad Pro supports Unicode starting with version 6.0.0.